 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa (as early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

 The figures provided are from 2017.
-Please note that the future program costs will differ based on changes to the program itinerary, fluctuations in exchange rates and other variables.
+Please note that the program costs for 2019 will differ based on changes to the program itinerary, fluctuations in exchange rates and other variables.

 You are responsible for paying The Ohio State University tuition plus a $2,831 program fee.
 The program fee will include round-trip international airfare, housing, most meals, visa application costs, and supplemental international insurance.
 The program fee will not include personal expenses and some meals.